Life Lines

 5. You checked breathing for 10 seconds

-You are on your own the child is not breathing.
+You are on your own.
+The child is not breathing.

-WHAT DO YOU DO NEXT ?
+WHAT DO YOU DO NEXT?

 Step 1